-This is an excellent way to reduce your carb intake while still enjoying the delicious taste and textures of regular oatmeal.
+This is an excellent way to reduce your carb intake while still enjoying the delicious taste and textures of oatmeal.

 Homemade peanut butter puffs are a healthy alternative to store-bought varieties.

 Substituting these for store-bought peanut butter puffs is a great way to lower your sugar intake.

 Love Grown Original Power O’s are simple yet packed with nutrition.

-What’s more, there's 12% of your daily protein needs in only 1 cup (35 grams) along with some vitamin C, iron and calcium (32).
+What’s more, a 1-cup (35-g) serving contains 12% of your daily protein needs, as well as some vitamin C, iron, and calcium (27).